jimrothstein/docs/misc_files/2020_legal_misc_notes.md

 *    *   I am blocking the door so janitor can not get in to clean.
 *  Also see my email re: community room; book online, oh!   of course, she would never suggest that to me.
 Anyway it is GREAT to have 2 hours.

+##  Tue  04 May 2021  Elite Towing |  Tow to Marsh Tramission | leaves
+*   Appointment set for 8:00 am; not told can arrive early  or leave if they do not see you at car.
+*   Can not be BOTH at car and ON PHONE
+*   Car is less than 30 yards from building (with wifi)
+*   Not told Towing company could arrive Early, or would need to confirm,  or would leave exactly at 8:00 am!

+*   voice/phone chronology exists:   Towing company DID call/text/lv messages
+    BEFORE 8 am .
+I don't receive if no wifi.
+*   Just before 8 am (7:55?)
+I see messages,  note that call number differs from number in message.
+While figuring this out - I see the Tow truck.
+*   I walk toward Tow Truck (so wifi cuts out) some bushes between us.
+Truck is making 3-point turn

+    It is the ONLY car there.
+Why didn't you stop?
+*   Tow truck finishes pivot and drives away ...
+I start waving, now walking directly behind, I in middle of parking lot, no obsticals   but he is too fast ...   (he's still in parking lot) - perhaps he will cirle?
+No, I see in distance, tow truck is LEAVING parking area and entering main road (this is much too far to yell, or run after).
+*   Return to building (wifi) and call ....
+8:02 am "Not looking for people to
+*   wave at
+    them";  made multiple attempts (TRUE) but also LEFT at the appointment tme.
+I I repeatly ask, please return; he repeats made muliple attempts.
+I say OK, I I will get another tower.
+Call lasts 1:30+
+*   Note:  Tow company voice message also uses "appointment".
+*   Call Geico.